Quality Texas Foundation

 Chief Executive Officer

 Dr. McGuire was in the U. S. Army for over 30 years where he began as an enlisted soldier and rose to the rank of Lieutenant Colonel.
 He has been involved with Quality Texas since its inception and has also been a part of the Greater Austin Quality Award, the Army Communities of Excellence Program, Executive Director of the University of Texas Performance Improvement Program, and the national Baldrige Program where he serves as an Alumni Examiner.
 Dr. Mac also has his own national consulting business, McGuire & Associates Consulting that he started in 1990.
 Dr. Mac has three books published and was a former adjunct professor at the University of Texas, Austin, the University of Mary Hardin Baylor, and Southern Methodist University.
-Dr. McGuire began as CEO of the Quality Texas Foundation in October 2014.
+Dr. McGuire was a former Board Member and began as CEO of the Quality Texas Foundation in October 2014.